IdiosApps/espanso-pinyin-tones/espanso-pinyin-tones/README.md

 | ü  | ǖ  |  ǘ | ǚ  | ǜ  |

 The only exception is that the marked characters for "ü" are typed a bit differently: {:u:5 -> ü}, {:u:1 -> ǖ}, etc.

+___

+### Installation

+This package is _not yet approved for the espanso-hub_ - but you can still install and use it!
+There isn't much in this [open-source espanso-pinyin-tones repository](https://github.com/IdiosApps/espanso-pinyin-tones), so have a look around and confirm you're happy to install this unapproved package:

+`espanso install -e espanso-pinyin-tones https://github.com/IdiosApps/espanso-pinyin-tones`